-This a broad based black economic empowerment fund capitalised by the Department of Agriculture, Land Reform and Rural Development and is supported by the European Union.
+This is a broad based black economic empowerment fund capitalised by the Department of Agriculture, Land Reform and Rural Development and is supported by the European Union.
 The grants under land reform empowerment facility are as follows:

-Mortgage loan facility
+• Mortgage loan facility

-- This is a financing facility which enables the target market to buy and own land for agricultural production purposes, under the following criteria: - Maximum loan value of R15 million per project - Maximum loan of R1 million per black person participating in the project - Loan repayment period must not exceed 12 years.
+This is a financing facility, which enables the target market to buy and own land for agricultural production purposes, under the following criteria:

-✓ Equity share scheme
+- ✓ Maximum loan value of R15 million per project - $\checkmark$ Maximum loan of R1 million per black person participating in the project - $\checkmark$ Loan repayment period must not exceed 12 years. - Equity share scheme

-- An equity share scheme is a business arrangement in which both land reform beneficiaries and private sector partners buy equity in the form of shares in a land-based agricultural enterprise. - Maximum loan of R1m per person participating in the venture; and loan repayment period must not exceed 12 years.
+An equity share scheme is a business arrangement in which both land reform beneficiaries and private sector partners buy equity in the form of shares in a landbased agricultural enterprise.
+The maximum loan of R1million per person participating in the venture; and loan repayment period must not exceed 12 years.

-✓ Production loans
+• Production loans

-- For the purchase of agricultural inputs such as fertilizer, seeds for land reform projects. - Available for both crop and livestock enterprises. - Repayable within 12 to 18 months (depending on length of production cycle). - Loan amount of R500 000 per enterprise production cycle. - Own contribution of 10 % (of total funding required) may be required.
+The loan is for the purchase of agricultural inputs such as fertilizer, seeds for land reform projects.
+It is available for both crop and livestock enterprises.
+The loan repayment is within 12 to 18 months (depending on length of production cycle).
+Loan amount of R500 000 per enterprise production cycle with own contribution of 10 % (of total funding required) may be required.

-Agricultural asset finance
+• Agricultural asset finance

-- For the purchase of agricultural machinery and equipment. - Lending threshold of R800 000 per farmer. - Repayment period must be within the useful lifespan of financed asset to a max of 5 years. - A registered bond over financed assets can be used as a collateral.
+The finance is for the purchase of agricultural machinery and equipment with a lending threshold of R800 000 per farmer.
+The repayment period must be within the useful lifespan of financed asset to a maximum of 5 years.
+A registered bond over financed assets can be used as a collateral.